Creighton vs. Nebraska: Odds, spread, over/under - December 3

 - Odds to win the national championship: +2500

-- Creighton is only 13th-best in the country in terms of its odds to win the national championship (+2500), but eighth-best according to computer rankings.
+- Sportsbooks rate Creighton lower (13th-best in college basketball) than the computer rankings do (eighth-best).

-- Based on its moneyline odds, Creighton has a 3.8% chance of winning the national championship.
+- With odds of +2500, Creighton has been given a 3.8% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!